Police shoot, kill Black man outside store in Louisiana

 LAFAYETTE, La.
 (AP) — The mother of a man fatally shot by Louisiana police said her son was intelligent, shy and had sought therapy for social anxiety.
 Her lawyers said they plan to sue over the death of Trayford Pellerin, who police said had a knife and was trying to enter a convenience store.

 The shooting Friday night was captured on video, and the state ACLU condemned what it described as a “horrific and deadly incident of police violence against a Black person.”
-Both the ACLU and the Southern Poverty Law Center on Saturday called for an investigation.
+Both the ACLU and the Southern Poverty Law Center quickly called for an investigation.

+Pellerin's death prompted a crowd of protesters to gather Saturday and demonstrate against the latest fatal police shooting.
+Officers in riot gear fired smoke canisters on Saturday night to get the crowd to disperse, Trooper Derek Senegal said.
+No tear gas was deployed, he said.

+At a news conference late Saturday, local officials said the protest began peacefully, but violence later erupted with fireworks shot at buildings and fires set in the median of the road.

+Arrests were made, Morgan said, but an exact number wasn't immediately available.

+“We do support people's First Amendment rights,” Lafayette Parish Sheriff Mark Garber said.
+“However, when it comes to the destruction of property, we are not going to have Lafayette set on fire.”

-Louisiana State Police said Lafayette officers followed Pellerin, 31, on foot as he left a convenience store where he had created a disturbance with a knife about 8 p.m.
-Friday.
+On Friday night, Lafayette officers followed Pellerin, 31, on foot as he left a convenience store where he had created a disturbance with a knife, Louisiana State Police said.
 Stun guns failed to stop him, and the officers shot Pellerin as he tried to enter another convenience store, still with the knife, according to a news release.

 Pellerin became anxious in groups and may have been frightened by the officers, Michelle Pellerin told The Advocate.
 He had sought professional help earlier this year, she said.